-Approximately sixty freshman seminars across a wide range of subjects are offered every year.
+Approximately eighty first-year seminars across a wide range of subjects are offered every year, in both the fall and spring terms.
 Enrollment in each seminar is limited to fifteen or eighteen students, depending on the nature of the course.
 Most seminars meet twice each week and do not, unless otherwise noted, presume any prior experience in the field.
-All freshman seminars carry regular Yale course credit and count toward the fulfillment of appropriate distributional and major requirements.
+All first-year seminars carry regular Yale course credit and count toward the fulfillment of appropriate distributional and major requirements.

-Students apply online for freshman seminars and are admitted by a computerized lottery.
-For fall-term seminars, application takes place during First-year Orientation.
-For spring-term seminars, application takes place at the end of fall term.
+Students apply online for first-year seminars and are admitted by a computerized lottery.
+For fall-term seminars, application takes place during First-Year Orientation.
+For spring-term seminars, application takes place in early January.

 Please note that the demand for many of the courses exceeds the supply of available spaces, and not everyone who applies to the program will be admitted.
 Students are permitted to apply to more than one seminar during each application cycle, but they should apply only to courses that they plan to take if admitted.
-For the spring-term application cycle, students who were admitted to a freshman seminar or to Directed Studies in the fall term have lower priority in the spring lottery, but they may enroll in a freshman seminar if space is available.
+For the spring-term application cycle, students who were admitted to a first-year seminar have lower priority in the spring lottery, but they may enroll in a first-year seminar if space is available.